-The Company has applied for Australian research and development tax credits relating to the research expenses they are incurring with their Australian subsidiary, Arch Clinical Pty.
-Ltd. The Australian research and development tax credit encourages companies to engage in such activities by providing an offset of up to 43.5% of eligible research and development expenses.
+The Company applied for Australian research and development tax credits relating to the research expenses they incurred through their Australian subsidiary, Arch Clinical Pty Ltd. for the Phase I trial for Metablok during 2019 and 2020.
+The Australian research and development tax credit encourages companies to engage in such research activities by providing an offset of up to 43.5% of eligible research and development expenses.